adamcarlile/ingestor/README.md

 Assumptions:
 - Email is the unique identifier for an individual, as they may be spotted through several adverts/campaigns/forms
-- After you create this lead, the return payload supplies an `lead_id` that can be used to identify the lead/advert/campaign/form specific combo
+- After you create this lead, the return payload supplies an `event_id` that can be used to identify the lead/advert/campaign/form specific combo
 - Sending another lead in with the same email, but different firstname/lastname, will cause the individual to be updated, but the existing event will have the old name

 ```json